 (2) An authorised person may make an investigation or inquiry under this section on behalf of the Commissioner.

-69. Power of Commissioner to investigate, inquire and obtain information
+69. Investigations and inquiries, powers for

 (1) For the purposes of carrying out any investigation or inquiry in the course of carrying out the Commissioner’s functions under this Act or any other Act, an authorised person may —

 (a) require any person —